carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 will be found by the lookup, since it effectively replaces the first declaration of "``f``".

+(Note that because ``f`` can be redeclared at block scope, or in a friend declaration, etc. it is possible that the declaration of ``f`` found by name lookup will not be the most recent one.)

 In the semantics-centric view, overloading of functions is represented explicitly.
 For example, given two declarations of a function "``g``" that are overloaded, e.g.,